SwethaMagesh/SPD-Plethora/README.md

 # SPD Plethora

-This app has various functions image editing image to text conversion text formatting
+- This app has various functions
+  1. image editing
+  1. image to text conversion
+  1. text formatting
-Analysis of text
+  1. analysis of text
-Text to speech and speech to text
+  1. Text to speech
+  1. speech to text

+___
-This is a utility app
+***This is a utility app**
-Designed on Windows but intended for android
+> Designed on Windows but intended for android